-D 17 NT C Paper V IMMUNOLOGY AND MEDICAL MICROBIOLOGY No. of DSE:1010E1 Theory: 60 Hours (Credits -4) Hours per unit/ credit Expected cour se outcome - Upon successf ul completion of course ,students are expected to be able to - Underst stand the overall organization of the Immune system.
-Unders tand the salient features of antigen antibody reaction & its use in diagnostics an d in various other st udies.
-Unders stand various viral, bacterial & fungal diseases , their causative agent , mode of i nfection , epidem iology lab diagnosis , treatment and prophylaxis.
-SECTION I 1.Cells of Immune system - - Unit I a.Hematapoiesis-characteristics & types of stem cells.
-15 b.Classification of cells of immune system - lymphoid & myeloid cells. c.
-Structure & function of lymphoid cells - T cell & T cell subsets,NK cells,B cells & dendritic cells. d.
-Structure & function of myeloid cells- Granulocytes, monocytes & macrophages.
-2. Membrane receptors for antigen and their role in antigen recognition a.
-B cell surface receptor for antigen (BCR) b.
-T cell surface receptor for antigen (TCR) c.
-NK receptors 3.
-Molecular mechanism of antibody production. a.
-Processing and presentation of antigen by Antigen presenting cell. b.
-Interaction of APC with $T_H$ Cell. c.
-Interaction of B cell and $T_H$ Cell d.
-Clonal proliferation and differentiation of activated B cell. e.
-Role of follicular dendritic cells in selection of high affinity B cell. f.
+Paper IX IMMUNOLOGY No. of

+DSE:1010E1 Theory: 30 Hours (Credits -2) Hours

+per

+unit/

+credit

+Course Outcomes - Upon successful completion of course, students are expected to be able to -

+CO1: Understand the overall organization of the Immune system.

+CO2: Explain the salient features of antigen antibody reaction & its use in diagnostics and in various other studies.

+CO3: Understand various viral, bacterial & fungal diseases, their causative agent, mode of infection, epidemiology lab diagnosis, treatment and prophylaxis.

+CO4: Explain different antimicrobial agents with respect to their mode of action uses.

+1.Cells of Immune system -

+UNIT I a.
+Hematapoiesis-characteristics & types of stem cells.
+15

+b.
+Classification of cells of immune system - lymphoid & myeloid

+cells.

+c.
+Structure & function of lymphoid cells - T cell & T cell subsets,

+NK cells, B cells & dendritic cells.

+d.
+Structure & function of myeloid cells- Granulocytes, monocytes

+& macrophages.

+2. Membrane receptors for antigen and their role in antigen recognition

+a.
+B cell surface receptor for antigen (BCR)

+b.
+T cell surface receptor for antigen (TCR)

+c.
+NK receptors

+3. Molecular mechanism of antibody production.

+a.
+Processing and presentation of antigen by Antigen presenting cell.

+b.
+Interaction of APC with T H Cell.

+c.
+Interaction of B cell and T_H Cell

+d.
+Clonal proliferation and differentiation of activated B cell.

+e.
+Role of follicular dendritic cells in selection of high affinity B cell.

+f.
 Role of cytokines in proliferation and differentiation.
-1

 4. Cytokines -

 a.
-Properties, types and function of cytokines produced by TH cell and
+Properties, types and function of cytokines produced by TH cell

-Macrophages
+and Macrophages

-5. Immunological tolerance :
+5. Interferon -

 a.
-Tolerance induction in adults and neonates by drug and

-monoclonal antibody

-b.Cellular mechanism of immunological tolerance.
-18
+Nature and types of Interferons

+b.
+Induction of Interferon

 c.
+Mechanism of action.

+6. Immunological tolerance:

+a.
+Tolerance induction in adults and neonates by drug

+and monoclonal antibody

+b.
+Cellular mechanism of immunological tolerance.

+c.
 Termination of tolerance.

-6. Interferon -
+1. Complement -

-a.Nature and types of Interferons
+UNIT II a.
+Nature and Properties of Complement

 b.
-Induction of Interferon

-c .Mechanism of action.

-1. Complement -

-Unit II a.Nature and Properties of Complement

-b.Complement activation by classical and
+Complement activation by classical and 15

 alternate pathway.

 c.
-Biological consequences of complement activation.
+Biological consequences of complement

+activation.

 2.Monoclonal antibodies -

 a.
 Basic concepts - Mouse, Human and Humanized antibodies.

-b.Production of monoclonal antibodies by hybridoma technology.
+b.
+Production of monoclonal antibodies by hybridoma technology.

-c.Production of Humanized Monoclonal antibodies by recombinant
+c.
+Production of Humanized Monoclonal antibodies by

-DNA technology.
+recombinant DNA technology.

 d.
-Applications of monoclonal antibodies in diagnosis, treatment and
+Applications of monoclonal antibodies in diagnosis, treatment

-research.
+and research.

-3.New diagnostic techniques :-
+3.New diagnostic techniques: -

 a.
-RIA

-b.
+RIA b.
 Dot Blot Technique

-.4.
-Hypersensitivity - a Basic concept, Gell and Coombs classification

 b.
-Type I - Anaphylaxis

-c.
-Type II - Blood transfusion reactions

-d.
-Type III - Serum sickness

-a.
-Typeth berandeds 1
+Doi blot rectalique